-There are plenty of other options out there, though, and I encourage you to check out this list to find out if your car seat will work on an airplane or if there are other options that might work for you.
+There are plenty of other options out there, and I encourage you to check out this list to find out if your car seat will work on an airplane or if there are other options that might work for you.

 * This post originally ran on May 29, 2013.
-This article was edited and republished on September 1, 2014.
+This article was edited and republished on September 1, 2014 and July 17, 2015.